sjparkinson/uncomplicated.systems/_posts/2018-06-28-rafting-in-montenegro.md

 1:45pm, and if I can find a barber I _really_ could do with a haircut.

+### Sunday

-2:31pk London time, it turns out there isn't so much internet in Montenegro.
+2:31pm London time, it turns out there isn't so much internet in Montenegro.
 I'll be turning this into a photography post instead.
 The views were unbelievable.